YikeShen/metatranscriptome_rRNALibPrep_test/readme.md

 Note: Eversince Illumina stopped producing RiboZero rRNA depletion kit, the high efficiency rRNA depletion is difficult to achieve in human stool samples.

-Please refer to the Jupyter notebook "Metatranscriptome_rRNAdep_Lib_2021.ipynb" for the description of the test and folder QC_results for detailed multiqc results.
+Please refer to the Jupyter notebook "Metatranscriptome_rRNAdep_Lib_2021.ipynb" for the workflow and results of the test and folder QC_Reports for detailed multiqc reports.

 Please note we only tested 3 samples and this blog should only be used as reference not your own rRNA depletion+library prepration decision.